 The Biosecurity Act requires that copies of the Plan be made available to the public at cost price.
+However, the GW policy is that all publications should be provided free of charge.
 Historically, public notices have been placed in the major regional papers drawing the publics' attention to the availability of the Plan.
-This process will be repeated for the 2007/08 Plan.
+This process will be repeated for the 2008/09 Plan.